 The English Olympiad first started as a small project in 1976 when Dr Malcolm Venter, a member of the Eastern Cape branch committee of SACEE (and now the Council’s National Chairperson) was asked to organise such an event locally.
 The first competition attracted 119 entries and the winner received a prize of R50.

-In 1985 De Beers came on board as the main sponsor of the SACEE English Olympiad.
 In 1995 SACEE decided to discard the existing ‘set text’ system and introduce a new ‘open book’ format.
 This allowed for a more theme-orientated approach.
-For the first time examiners were able to ask questions which were open-ended and which required p ersonal responses.
+For the first time examiners were able to ask questions which were open-ended and which required personal responses.
 This change proved to be extremely popular with a total of 4,115 entries being received that year.
 Two years later, 300 schools submitted a total of 4,676 entries between them and the competition has continued to grow every year since then.

-SACEE is extremely proud of its English Olympiad project and grateful thanks go to the main sponsors, the De Beers Chairman’s Fund and to Rhodes University for its scholarship prizes to the top fifty winners.
+SACEE is extremely proud of its English Olympiad project and grateful thanks go to the main sponsors, the De Beers Chairman’s Fund, who generously sponsored the project from 1985 up until 2020 and to Rhodes University for its scholarship prizes to the top fifty winners.
 Further thanks go to the sponsors of cash prizes for the top twenty; which include the English Academy of Southern Africa, Maskew Miller, Longman Publishers and Monash SA.
 In addition, SACEE is most grateful to the Grahamstown Foundation for all the organisational work undertaken by them.
 The Eastern Cape branch of SACEE has remained entirely responsible for the academic side of the competition since its inception in 1976.
-Initially the academic input was provided by Dr Malcolm Venter but since his retirement from teaching, this has been taken over by Dr Diana Ayliff a member of the SACEE Eastern Cape branch who is ably assisted by an army of markers and administrative staff.
+Initially the academic input was provided by Dr Malcolm Venter but since his retirement from teaching, this has been taken over by members of the SACEE Eastern Cape branch who are ably assisted by an army of markers and administrative staff.

 What is the ‘English Olympiad’?